 The Company may become party to litigation, mediation and/or arbitration from time to time in the ordinary course of business which could adversely affect its business.
-Should any litigation, arbitration or mediation in which the Company becomes involved be determined against the Company such a decision could adversely affect the Company's ability to continue operating and the market price for the Company's common shares and could use significant resources.
+Should any litigation, arbitration or mediation in which the Company becomes involved be determined against the Company, such a decision could adversely affect the Company's ability to continue operating and the market price for the Company's common shares and could use significant resources.
 Even if the Company is involved in litigation, mediation and/or arbitration and wins, such undertakings can redirect significant Company resources.
 Litigation, mediation and/or arbitration may also create negative perception of the Company's brand and products.

-A description of current litigation is described in Note 17 to the consolidated financial statements for the fifteen month period ended March 15, 2015.
+A description of current litigation is described in Note 13 to the Interim Financial Statements for the three months ended June 30, 2015.